-Homemade easy Pumpkin Spice Coffee Cake is the perfect fall breakfast treat.
+Homemade easy Pumpkin Spice Coffee Cake recipe is the perfect fall breakfast treat.
 Using a doctored cake mix, with a ribbon of gooey brown sugar and pecan swirl throughout, finished with a simple maple syrup glaze.
 A quick, moist and delicious fall dessert.

 How to Make a Boxed Cake Mix Taste Like Homemade